jericson/jericson.github.io/_posts/2023-01-16-baseball_highlights_7_card.md

 pack](https://www.eaglegames.net/Baseball-Highlights-2045-7-Card-Promo-Pack-p/101869.htm)
 for [Baseball Highlights:
 2025](https://boardgamegeek.com/boardgame/151022/baseball-highlights-2045).
 To
-spoil my review, this is a purchase for completionists.
+spoil my review, this is a purchase for coalitionists.

 ## Mordecai Marichal correction